MicrosoftDocs/mixed-reality/enthusiast-guide/headset-display.md

 * Reinstall your graphics drivers.
     1 Go to Device Manager.
     2 Expand the Display adapters section.
-    3 Right click and uninstall your graphics card's drivers from your system, along with the driver software.
+    3 Right click and uninstall your graphics card's drivers from your PC, along with the driver software.
 * Completely uninstall Windows Mixed Reality and its related components.
     1 Go to **Settings > Mixed reality > Uninstall**.
     2 Uninstall Windows Mixed Reality.
 Follow any instructions if shown.